-It may, however, be difficult to prove unreasonable delay on the part of the It is important to note that transfer of ownership may take place well before a property is ready for occupation.
+It is important to note that transfer of ownership may take place well before a property is ready for occupation.
 You should separate the point of legal completion from the moment when delivery takes place.

 3) Delivery of the property